petebachant/petebachant.github.io/_posts/2024-12-03-failed-to-repro.markdown

 reproducing the original environment is a reproducibility task, and adapting the code is a reusability one.
-Both are important, but at this point I would prioritize reusability, where the data can be used to created new knowledge instead of simply repeating the past.
+Both are important, but at this point I would prioritize reusability, where the project materials can be used to created new knowledge instead of simply repeating the past.
 However, I wanted to see what it would take to achieve both.

 ## Attempting to reproduce the old environment